coldshrine/study-notes/books/effective-java.md

 **The most powerful technique for minimising the scope of a local variable is to declare it where it is first used.**

 Nearly every local variable declaration should contain an initialiser.

+Prefer `for` loops to `while` loops, as `for` loops limit the scope of the variables defined in their bodies.